OSC/ood-documentation/latest/_sources/reference/files/ondemand-d-ymls.rst.txt

            endpoint_path: "/project"

   Example
-    When pathnames differ between the filesystem and endpoint.
+    When path names differ between the file-system and endpoint.

     .. code-block:: yaml